curl/everything-curl/usingcurl/copyas.md

 ![copy as curl with Firefox](firefox-copy-as-curl.png)

-## From Chrome
+## From Chrome and Edge

-When you pop up the More tools->Developer mode in Chrome, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
+When you pop up the More tools->Developer mode in Chrome or Edge, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
 On the line of the specific resource you are interested in, you right-click with the mouse and you select "Copy as cURL" and it will generate a command line for you in your clipboard.
 Paste that in a shell to get a curl command line that makes the transfer.
 This feature is available by default in all Chrome and Chromium installations.

 ![copy as curl with Chrome](chrome-copy-as-curl.png)